Oobah Butler: Films and TV

-Butler documented The Shed at Dulwich in a video on Vice's YouTube channel, How to Become TripAdvisor’s #1 Fake Restaurant.
+Butler documented The Shed at Dulwich in a video on Vice's YouTube channel, How to Become TripAdvisor's #1 Fake Restaurant.
 He also made a short video about the subsequent lookalike interviews, titled I Sent Fakes of Myself to Be on TV Around the World.

 In June 2018, Butler released a seven-minute film entitled How I Faked My Way to The Top of Paris Fashion Week, in which he masqueraded as fictional fashion designer Georgio Peviani.
 It was well received, being viewed over 30 million times worldwide and being named an official selection of the 2018 LA Fashion Film Festival.

 In 2021, Butler hosted the British edition of MTV's Catfish: The TV Show alongside Julie Adenuga.
 In May 2022, a second series of Catfish UK was announced with YouTube personality Nella Rose joining Butler as a new co-host in place of Julie Adenuga.

 In October 2023, it was announced Butler had a new documentary on Channel 4 called The Great Amazon Heist, about the company Amazon.
 The film includes a stunt where Butler collects discarded bottles of urine from Amazon drivers, and sells the contents as a "bitter lemon" drink, manipulating the listing to become a #1 bestseller.
 It also features a segment where Butler gets a job and works undercover at the Amazon fulfilment centre in Coventry, England, until he is discovered.
 The documentary was generally well reviewed, earning five out of five stars in the Daily Telegraph and four out of five stars in The Guardian.
 He was interviewed by comedian Tim Heidecker on his podcast Office Hours while promoting The Great Amazon Heist.

 In October 2025, Butler released another documentary with Channel 4 titled How I Made £1 Million in 90 Days.
 The film covers on Butler aiming to set up a business and receive funding from various investors, focusing mainly on cryptocurrency CEOs.
 The documentary received four out of five stars in The Guardian.

 Book

 In December 2018, Butler announced his debut book How to Bullsh*t Your Way to Number 1 in an interview with Forbes.
 On the date of the book's release, he said in an interview with Robin Young on NPR that the book was less about success and more about helping people to not be inhibited.

-The book reached #1 Humor in USA Today for the week of April 29, 2019, and was #8 on the Los Angeles Times paperback non-fiction chart in July 2019.
+The book reached first place in an American book chart, #1 Humor in USA Today for the week of April 29, 2019, and was #8 on the Los Angeles Times paperback non-fiction chart in July 2019.